foucar/CASS/README.md

   This forwards a given command string to the requested Processor.
 - **getHistogram:**
   Retrieves either the latest (when eventID is 0) result or a result for a specific eventID.
-The histogram is serialized and must be deserialized by the receiver of the data.
+The result is serialized and must be deserialized by the receiver of the data.